grafana/scenes/docusaurus/docs/advanced-variables.md

 ### Step 3.
 Add a variable to a scene

-Define a custom variable and add it to scene:
+Define a custom variable and add it to the scene:

 ```tsx
 const greetingsVar = new CustomVariable({